zabbonat/AI-COVID19-interdisciplinarity/README.md

 - `/CODE` contains the code used for the econometric model and to build indexes and metrics
     - `Metrics.ipynb ` - Jupyter Notebok which contains the process for building the metrics and indexes
     - `rEconometrics_mainFindings.R` - R file which contains the econometric models
-    - `rEconometrics_robustnessCheck.R` - R file which contains the robustness check econometrics models
+    - `rEconometrics_robustnessCheck.R` - R file which contains the robustness checks